davidbonnet/astring/README.md

 ### Example

-This example uses [Acorn](https://github.com/marijnh/acorn), a blazingly fast JavaScript parser and AST producer.
-It is the perfect companion of Astring.
+This example uses [Acorn](https://github.com/marijnh/acorn), a blazingly fast JavaScript AST producer and therefore the perfect companion of Astring.

 ```javascript
 // Import modules (unnecessary when run in a browser)